albacoretuna/js-ax/README.md

 A collection of tips to make your JavaScript code safe for you and others.

 ## Contributing
-Please feel free to add tips to the list!
+Please feel free edit this file (README.md) and add your horror stories about bad JavaScript code.

+# Tips

 #### Pro Tip: separate and name your callbacks and bind them to avoid stagnant closure values